jabryan-sb/SticklebackWGS/README.md

     cp -r gpfs/projects/coolname/epicfiles/ .

 This will create a new directory in your location with the name epicfiles, and keep all of the files inside.
 It's never a bad idea though, once their finished copying, to make sure they're all there by entering the directory and using `ls` to see all of the files listed.
+You could additionally try `ls -lh` to see the file names and their permissions for who can access, execute tasks with, or read their contents.
+To change who can do what, try `chmod [your preference] filename` where in your preferences you have a couple of options.
+To simply allow all to execute, type `+x`.
+To allow anyone to do anything, you can type `777` or `+wrx`.
+Why those numbers?
+Linux assigns numbers to each permission.
+4 is for read, 2 for write, 1 for execute.
+Add them together and you get 7.
+The first value is for the owner, the second for the group it belongs to, and the last for anyone.

+Say you'd like to rename one of these files in epicfiles.
+Maybe you just want to put your name on it.
+This can be done by saying:

+    mv filename1 filename2

+Where filename1 will be renamed to filename2.
+If you want to edit the inside of the file rather than the exterior name, type:

+    nano filename2

+At this point you will be given access to the inside of your file!
+This is where the fun begins.
+We can now edit our files and use them to our liking.
+We can begin using scripts!
+Before we get into specific examples let's discuss jobs.

+## Jobs

+Jobs are tasks that you submit to your server to run and complete.
+These could be any multitude of tasks, and can take multiple ranges of time or power (threads).
+These are great, so you don't have to do a boatload of tasks on your own.
+To access the ability to see and/or excute jobs, submit `module load slurm`.
+To see the overall queue of jobs, type `squeue`, and for one specific person try `squeue -u (name)`.

+### Splits

+When processing a genome, there is a lot to go through.
+So splitting up a genome into simpler bites is much easier for any next steps you may take.
+An example of the job you may submit may look as follows:

+    #!/bin/bash
+    #
+    #SBATCH --job-name=split
+    #SBATCH --ntasks-per-node=28
+    #SBATCH --nodes=2
+    #SBATCH --time=48:00:00
+    #SBATCH -p long-28core
+    #SBATCH --output=%j.split.out
+    #SBATCH --error=%j.split.err

+    module load anaconda/2

+    ./split_fastq_MP.py RS2009_listings.txt /gpfs/scratch/jabryan/rabbitslough/split_RS/split_RS_out/ 1000000 56

+Let's take a closer look at this script, first noting that any lines that begin with # are not included in the real code, but rather are either notes for anyone reading or are coordinations for the computer, such as we see here, where the first few lines designate the job type as split, there are 28 tasks per node, 2 nodes, the job can take 48 minutes max, it will be run on 28core, and that the output and error files will be called (job #).split.out and (job #).split.err .

+### Looping and Mapping